New York District Attorney On The Defense Over Handling Of Weinstein Allegations

 "She can testify about what happened, and you've got him acknowledging he did something wrong," Galluzzo said.

 Before this week, questions were also being raised about Vance's handling of a fraud investigation involving the Trump SoHo, a condo hotel built by the Bayrock Group.
-Some early buyers of units at the hotel sued Bayrock, arguing that they were misled about the hotel's sales records.
+Some early buyers of units at the hotel sued Bayrock, arguing that they had been misled about the hotel's sales records.

 The Manhattan DA's office had considered pursuing fraud charges against Ivanka Trump and Donald Trump Jr., who played a big role in promoting the hotel.
-An investigation by The New Yorker, WNYC and ProPublica said prosecutors wanted to pursue a criminal case, but Vance said evidence to do was lacking.
+An investigation by The New Yorker, WNYC and ProPublica said prosecutors wanted to pursue a criminal case, but Vance said evidence to do so was lacking.

-The report also noted that Vance had received a $32,000 campaign contribution from one of Trump's lawyers, shortly after dropping the case.
+The report also noted that Vance had received a $32,000 campaign contribution from one of Trump's lawyers shortly after dropping the case.
 Vance had also received an earlier donation, which he had returned.

 "It was improper for him to accept it in the first place.
 He responded by returning those donations and then apparently accepted them again after the fact," noted Jim Cohen, a professor at Fordham University School of Law.